Designer Vivienne Westwood shuns expansion, big wardrobes

 "If people like my clothes, it's good if they don't buy things for six months, then they'll be able to afford them," she said.

-Westwood defended the cost of her designs, which carry high price tags, with a man's suit costing about 800 pounds.
+Westwood defended the cost of her designs, which carry high price tags, with a man's suit costing about 800 pounds ($1,200).

 "I think it's ecologically friendly that the clothes should be expensive," she added.